Michael Lindsay-Hogg

-Michael Edward Lindsay-Hogg (born 5 May 1940), is a British American television, film, music video, and theatre director.
+Michael Edward Lindsay-Hogg (born 5 May 1940) is a British and American television, film, music video, and theatre director.
 Beginning his career in British television, Lindsay-Hogg became a pioneer in music film production, directing promotional films for the Beatles and the Rolling Stones.
 Following his work with these bands, he branched out into film and theatre, while still maintaining careers in television and music video production.